 For some of those watching from shore, the wide range of decorated boats served as inspiration to participate next year.

-There is quite a lineup of other parades yet to come along the Bay this year.
-If you haven’t made it out to a lighted boat parade lately, now is the time.
-From Chesapeake City, Maryland, to Hampton Roads, Virginia, there’s a boat parade for you.
-Just be sure to dress in layers and bring your holiday spirit.
+There are many more parades yet to come along the Bay this season.
+If you haven’t made it out to a lighted boat parade in recent years, now is the time.
+From Chesapeake City, Maryland, to Hampton Roads, Virginia, there’s a parade for you.
+Just be sure to dress in layers and bring your holiday spirit to the water.

 Maryland